14/03/2026

 • November-February: The quiet period.
 Focus on overwintering hardy greens.
 This is also the perfect time to clean your vertical systems, plan next year's crop rotation, and dream about spring.

-Succession planting is simply sowing small batches of quick-growing crops every few weeks.
-Instead of sowing a whole packet of lettuce seeds in April, sow a quarter of it, then another quarter in May, and so on.
+Succession planting is simply sowing small batches of quick-growing crops at intervals.
+Instead of sowing a whole packet of lettuce seeds in April, sow a portion of it, then another portion later on.
 This ensures you're not overwhelmed with a glut of one crop, and you always have young, fresh plants coming along.
 For frost protection, a simple sheet of horticultural fleece draped over your vertical system on chilly nights can make a huge difference, especially for those early and late-season crops.
-To ensure a continuous supply of salad leaves in the UK, sow new batches of lettuce and rocket every 2-3 weeks from March until late August.
-Honestly, don't wait until May to sow tomatoes indoors; starting them in March gives them a real head start, crucial for getting a good harvest before our autumn gets chilly.
+I also find it helpful to keep a simple gardening diary and check Met Office forecasts before planting out anything tender.

 Watering, Feeding & Feeding for UK Urban Conditions